crypto-utils/uid-safe/README.md

 For example, to create a UID of length 24, you want a byte length of 18!

 If `cb` is not defined, a promise is returned.
+However, to use promises, you must either install [bluebird](https://github.com/petkaantonov/bluebird) or use a version of node.js that has native promises, otherwise your process will crash and die.

 ```js
 uid(18).then(function (string) {